Create a Custom ATV with These Custom ATV Parts and Accessories

-- Tires and wheels - these are often not covered by the dealer warranty, so keep that in mind when you purchase.
-Also, make sure the tires you buy aren’t too big; sure, bigger tires mean a bigger presence, but you could end up doing damage to your vehicle’s fenders this way.
+- Tires and wheels - these are often not covered by the dealership's warranty policy, so keep that in mind when you purchase.
+Also, make sure the tires you buy aren’t too big; sure, bigger tires mean a bigger presence, but they could lead to damaged fenders if you aren't careful.

 - Nerf bars - these provide a base that protects the rider’s foot and ankle from coming into contact with any elements, rear tires, or other riders who might be along for the ride.
 Keep in mind, nerf bars are typically used for competitive riding purposes.

-- Airbox lid and/or Jet Kit - these help increase your ATV’s performance by i) keeping debris out of your engine and increasing airflow and ii) ensuring the fuel-to-air ratio is optimal.
+- Airbox lid and/or Jet Kit - these help increase your ATV’s performance by 1) keeping debris out of your engine (which increases airflow) and 2) ensuring the fuel-to-air ratio is optimal.

-- Aluminum folding ATV ramps - these are not only portable but much safer than the wooden planks some people use to transport their ATV.
+- Aluminum folding ATV ramps - these are not only portable but much safer than using wooden planks.
 Some folding ramps can handle as much as 1,500 pounds of load, which is ideal since the average sport ATV weighs about 500 pounds (and that doesn’t even include any accessories you might’ve added).

 - Flat tire repair kit - the name speaks for itself in this case, but it’s a great ATV accessory to have all the same.
 Make sure it’s portable, though; you don’t want anything weighing you down while you’re riding!

-My advice: if you’re buying a new machine and know you’re going to want to install some ATV accessories, consult your dealer and see if they can install them before you take it home (make sure they’re warranty-approved, first).
+My advice?
+If you’re buying a new machine and know you'll want to upgrade it with ATV accessories later on, consult the dealership and see if they can install them before you take it home (make sure they’re warranty-approved, first).
 There might be a small labor charge, but there will be less headache for you down the road!